XanDDemoX/ESOPlayerPort/README.md

 ESOPlayerPort
 =============

-Jump to your friends, group and guild members or a (unknown) wayshrine in a zone (via guild members) menu addon and console command for The Elder Scrolls Online (TESO).
+An addon for The Elder Scrolls Online which lets you teleport to your friends, group, zones and dungeons with a menu or slash command.

 Note: This addon will work best if you are a member of one or more guilds with players in your own faction.

-Players must be online to be jumped to and not all players can always be jumped to.
-Essentially if you can't jump to them from your friends list / group list or guild roster then you can't jump to them with this addon either.
+You can only teleport to players that you can teleport to from your friends list, group list or guild roster.

 Installation
 =============